-Amazon Fire TV tips and tricks: How to get the most from your Fire TV Stick or 4K box - Pocket-lint
+Amazon Fire TV tips and tricks: How to get the most from your Fire TV device

-Amazon offers two different Fire TV streaming devices these days: the dongle-like Fire TV with 4K Ultra HD and the second generation Fire TV Stick.
+Amazon offers a few Fire TV devices, from the entry-level Fire TV Stick Lite up to the Fire TV Stick 4K Max and Fire TV Cube.

-Both of which come with an Alexa Voice Remote, so not only do they access streaming services including BBC iPlayer, ITV Hub, Netflix and Amazon's own Prime Video, they can respond to voice commands like an Amazon Echo speaker.
+These all come with an Alexa Voice Remote, so not only do they access streaming services including Netflix and Amazon's own Prime Video, but they can respond to voice commands like an Amazon Echo speaker.
+The Fire TV Cube even includes its own built-in far-field mics so Alexa can hear you.

-The main difference is that the Fire TV is 4K-enabled and a touch faster to operate, while the Stick offers a maximum of 1080p video.

-But whichever of the two you own or are looking to buy, here are plenty of tips and tricks to help you get the most of your device.
+Whichever Fire TV device you own or are looking to buy, here are plenty of tips and tricks to help you get the most from your streaming media player.

-- Buy the Amazon Fire TV Stick (UK) with Alexa Voice Remote for £39.99 here

 Using Alexa

-By including an Alexa Voice Remote with both devices, Amazon offers the ability to use its popular voice assistant service.
-Just hold down the microphone button on the control that comes in the box and ask what you want - you don't even need to say "Alexa".
+To use Alexa via the voice remote, hold down the microphone button on the remote control ask what you want - you don't need to say "Alexa".

-You can also use an Amazon Echo, Echo Dot or other Alexa-enabled device to also control your Fire TV, meaning you don't even need the remote at all.
-If you have an Echo in the room, you can simply bark commands and the Fire TV or Fire TV Stick will obey.
+You can also use an Amazon Echo, Echo Dot, or other Alexa-enabled device to control your Fire TV, meaning you don't even need the remote at all.
+If you have an Echo in the room (or Fire TV Cube), you can simply bark commands and the Fire TV Stick will obey.

 Alexa on Fire TV can pretty much do whatever an Echo can do but with the benefit of Visual Cards.

-You ask Alexa a question by pressing down the microphone button on the remote and she will respond both orally and with graphics on your screen.

-For example, say "what's the weather like?" and she'll reply for your current area.
-In addition, you'll see the next week's worth of forecasts on the screen.
+For example, say "what's the weather like?" and Alexa will reply for your current area.

 Here are some other commands you can try:

-- "What was the Liverpool score?" - or any other sport or team, of course.
+- "What was the Manchester United score?" - or any other sport or team, of course.

 - "What's on my calendar?" - you can specify days, etc too.

-- "Who is the lead signer of Coldplay?" - or another band or trivia question.
+- "Who is the lead singer of Coldplay?" - or another band or trivia question.

 - "Play Happy Mondays!" - your Fire TV will play songs from an Amazon Music or Music Unlimited account.